dddraxxx/Weakly-Supervised-Camouflaged-Object-Detection-with-Scribble-Annotations/README.md

 - Run `python train.py`.

 ### Test and Evaluate
 - The evaluation is done using the submodule [PySODEvalToolKit](https://github.com/lartpang/PySODEvalToolkit.git).
-Add the json files according to its instruction.
+Add the json files according to its instruction. (examples of json files are in the path `./CodDataset`)
 - Modify the path and filename.
 - Run `python test.py`.